 Fresh Herbs - We used sage and rosemary because we have them growing in our garden.
 You can just put large clippings right into the cavity of the turkey.
-You could also use thyme or any of your favorites.
+You could also use thyme or any of your favorite herbs.

 Apples - I wanted to put something sweet and juicy into the turkey's cavity.
 I halved the apples and they will then steam as they cook releasing the sweet moisture up into the meat of the bird.
 This helps create a juicy tender turkey.
 If you want to add a halved onion or some garlic cloves, you could do that as well.

 Wood - I used pecan pellets for this Traeger turkey.
 Hickory wood, apple wood pellets, or an oak and cherry blend could be nice as well.
 Feel free to experiment with some of your favorites.

 How to Smoke a Whole Turkey

 Step One - Remove any giblets and neck from the turkey's cavities.
 Rinse the turkey well, inside and out.
 With a paper towel, pat dry the turkey and place it on a large cooking sheet.

 This will take approximately 30 minutes per pound.
 I use an internal temperature probe that you want to put into the thickest part of the turkey breast to gauge the temperature as it cooks.
 I had an 11 pound turkey, it took just over 5 hours.
 If you aren't using a Traeger smoker or a grill that has a steady temperature, I recommend having a meat thermometer that can give you a constant read on the internal grill temperature.